Here is what's happening at Grace!

 For 10 years Grace has partnered with Creekside Church in Waterloo in supporting a missional church in Carmen Bajo, Ecuador.
 Helping in an extremely poor mountainside community by building a school and a church building while also building homes and feeding children is difficult work.
 However, there are rewards.
 Grace Church supporters are invited to come and celebrate with Pastor Fabian and his wife Grace as they share some of what is happening in Carmen Bajo.
-Event begins with a potluck dinner at 6 PM Saturday October 14th at Creekside.
+Event begins with a potluck dessert time at 6 PM Saturday October 14th at Creekside.

 "The Grace Community Coffee House is coming up on Saturday October 28 at 7:00 PM.
 There will be an open-mic sign up sheet at the event, but it would be good to have a set of confirmed performers for the first half of the program.
 Please contact Joseph Brunsting at email@example.com to confirm your performance of a song, poem, story, or any other artistic talent!

 We are also looking for volunteers to help with setup, take-down, and especially refreshments.
 If you would be willing to help, please contact Jesse Wilks at firstname.lastname@example.org.
 There will be coffee, tea, goodies, and lots of opportunity to enjoy yourself, so come on out!
 This is a family-friendly event, and we encourage you to invite your friends as well!"

 Mafusa: Grace Community Church saves two precious lives - written by Anne Marie Zajdlik, founder of BOH

 This is a great story.
 I think it should be told to everyone out there who is feeling more and more hopeless about the state of the world.